tencurse/ao3-11ty-starter/src/guide.md

 1. Create the work file: `{title}.md` inside the `works` folder
 2. Press `Ctrl` + `Shift` + `P`.
 A dialog box will appear.
 3. Type: `Insert snippet`.
 An option “Snippets: Insert snippet” should be highlighted
-4. Choose the template you want to insert: `fic-oneshot` for one-shots, `fic-multi` for multi-chapter works, `fic-chapter` for individual chapter pages.
+4. Choose the template you want to insert: `fic-oneshot` for one-shots, `fic-multi` for multi-chapter works, `fic-chapter` for individual chapter pages
-5. Press `Tab` after entering the value you want to go to the next property, or press `Esc` to manually enter the data.
+5. Press `Tab` to go to the next property, or press `Esc` to manually enter the data

 Otherwise, I’ve added a `templates` folder with the frontmatter data so you can simply copy-paste it if that suits you better.